-In an age of short attention spans, busy schedules and smart phones, we continue to see the use of acronyms in simplifying industry terms, but this can sometimes lead to a poor understanding of the actual meaning and implications behind these phrases.
-An example is the use of “CRM” (Customer Relationship Management) to describe all Contact Management systems.
-In fact there is a difference between a true CRM and a Contact Management system.
-Many software vendors use these two terms interchangeably.
-This post explores the differences between Contact Management and CRM systems, and will hopefully help you to make better decisions when evaluating software.
+In an age of short attention spans, busy schedules and smartphones, we continue to see the use of acronyms in simplifying industry terms, but this can sometimes lead to a poor understanding of the actual meaning and implications behind these phrases.
+An example is the use of “CRM” (Customer Relationship Management) to describe all Contact Management systems, when in fact there is a difference between a true CRM and a Contact Management system.
+Many software vendors use these two terms interchangeably, but this post explores the differences between the two systems, and will hopefully help you to make better decisions when evaluating software.

 Contact Management is a broad term that covers the tracking of customer, vendor and individuals’ information and communication.
 Most Contact Management systems will typically allow you to track: